-- the company is either (i) an Australian company; or (ii) a foreign company with an Australian permanent residency and an Australian Business Number - in respect of the Location Offset the offset is claimed by the company in its income tax return for the income year in which QAPE ceased being incurred - in respect of the PDV Offset the offset is claimed by the company in its income tax return for the income year in which QAPE

-- in relation to PDV production ceased being incurred - a final certificate has been issued for the project by the Department.
+- in respect of the Location Offset the offset is claimed by the company in its income tax return for the income year in which QAPE ceased being incurred - additionally, the following eligibility requirements also apply to the Location Offset; - commitment to training and capacity building - requirement to work with one or more Australian post, digital or VFX companies - reporting requirements to the Department. - in respect of the PDV Offset the offset is claimed by the company in its income tax return for the income year in which QAPE in relation to PDV production ceased being incurred - a final certificate has been issued for the project by the Department.